 Introduction

 Words where I am unsure of the best transcription, or where I am adding words to make the meaning more clear, are usually presented in brackets, [like this].
 Significant nonverbal sounds are noted [in brackets with italics].
 Sections that are unintelligible are marked [unintelligible], or sometimes […], depending on what makes the text more readable.
 And transcriber comments adding additional information are placed in parentheses, (like this).
-The timecodes embedded in the transcripts serve as section breaks, in addition to helping match up the text to the audio recording.
+The timecodes embedded in the transcripts generally serve as section breaks, in addition to helping match up the text to the audio recording.

 – Kikan Michael Howard